kryptokrona/kryptokrona-docs/docs/guides/Using-trtlbot-plus-plus.md

 For example, `.tip 1 @RockSteady#7588 @bebop#2640`

-This will tip RockSteady *and* bebop 1 TRTL **each** (it will not divide the 1 TRTL in between the 2).
+This will tip RockSteady *and* bebop 1 XKR **each** (it will not divide the 1 XKR in between the 2).

-The bot will still pull a fee of 0.1 TRTL extra from your balance.
+The bot will still pull a fee of 0.1 XKR extra from your balance.

 This can be used to tip - so far - an unlimited amount of people, given that you have enough balance.
 The bot will PM you after it has sent the payments to everyone, letting you know the TX Hash, your updated balance, and how many people it sent it to, along with the number of -